DimaSalem/Tunify-Platform/README.md

 Using Swagger UI
 Explore Endpoints: View and interact with API endpoints.
 Test Requests: Use the "Try it out" feature to send requests and see responses.

+### Identity Setup Instructions

+#### Overview

+This section describes how to use the registration, login, and logout features implemented in the Tunify Platform using ASP.NET Core Identity.

+#### Setting Up Identity

+Install Required Package:

+Use NuGet Package Manager to install:

+Microsoft.AspNetCore.Identity.EntityFrameworkCore

+#### Configuration:

+In the Program.cs file:

+Add Identity services:

+`builder.Services.AddIdentity<IdentityUser, IdentityRole>()
+    .AddEntityFrameworkStores<TunifyDbContext>();`

+Add Authentication middleware:

+`app.UseAuthentication();`

+User Registration:
+Users can register by sending a POST request to the /Account/Register endpoint with the required details.

+User Login:
+To log in, users should send a POST request to the /Account/Login endpoint with their credentials.

+User Logout:
+Users can log out by sending a POST request to the /Account/Logout endpoint.

+Error Handling
+The application provides user-friendly error messages and logs errors for troubleshooting.